 From kindergarten to postgraduate studies, CPF has tools and activities for youth and students in Canada currently studying French as a second language.

-CPF Guide For Bilingual Youth For senior high school students or recent graduates
+Guide to opportunities in French for senior high school students or recent graduates.

 Scholarships and Bursaries

 Scholarships, awards and grants available to students to continuing studying in French at the post-secondary level.